Mercy Health (Ohio and Kentucky): Sisters of the Holy Humility of Mary

 The sisters entered health care in 1879 when St. Joseph's Infirmary was built, the first Catholic hospital in the Mahoning Valley, which functioned until 1910 when the sisters were given charge of St. Elizabeth Hospital in Youngstown, Ohio.
 Two more Ohio hospitals came under the direction of the sisters - St. Joseph Health Center in Warren in 1924 and St. Elizabeth in Boardman.
 By 2011, Humility of Mary Health Partners was formed to oversee the administration and management of St. Elizabeth Hospital and St. Joseph Health Center and several other area health-care services.
 By 2014, the hospitals were run by Catholic Health Partners.

 Name changes

 Incorporated in 1986 as Mercy Health Care Systems, in 1997 the name was changed to Catholic Healthcare Partners to reflect the multiple religious communities that sponsored it.
 It was later shortened to Catholic Health Partners to reflect its growing emphasis on preventative care and overall wellness.
 It became Mercy Health in 2014.
+On September 1, 2018, Bon Secours Health System and Mercy Health merged.
+The merger created one of the largest Catholic healthcare systems in the United States.